nus-cs2030/1718-s2/docs/lab02-comments.md

 Many students used getter methods to "ask" an object for information, handled some logic, and then used setter methods to update the fields of that object.
 While this is better than making those fields `public` altogether, this often leads to a poorly-defined abstraction barrier.
 It is almost all the time better to "tell" your object to do something instead.

 !!! note "The Ruby programming language"
     The code in the second link is written in Ruby, another object-oriented language like Java, except that it is dynamically-typed.
-Even though it's a different language, you should be able to understand the code well enough to appreciate the examples in the article.
+Even though it's a different language, it should be easy enough to understand for you to appreciate the examples in the article.

 ### "I still don't understand!"